MacroNav: Multi-Task Context Representation Learning Enables Efficient Navigation in Unknown Environments: Experiment

 We integrate each encoder with the same RL policy architecture and train on identical environments.
 Evaluation uses three difficulty levels (easy, medium, hard) in the simulator, measuring Success Rate (SR) and Success weighted by Path Length (SPL).
 Results are averaged over 200 episodes per difficulty level.

 As shown in Table~\ref{tab:context_encoder_comparison_transposed}, our encoder achieves the best SR at all difficulty levels.
 While differences are modest in simple environments, performance gaps widen with complexity.
 In hard environments, our method outperforms the comparable-sized ViT-DINO by 9.5\% on SR and 11.7\% on SPL.
 This demonstrates significant improvements in complex scenarios.
+To further verify that the learned representations capture general, algorithm-agnostic features, we also integrate our pre-trained encoder with TD3~\cite{fujimoto2018addressing} and PPO~\cite{schulman2017proximal} under identical policy architectures.
+The encoder consistently yields large gains across all three RL algorithms.
+SAC nevertheless achieves the best overall performance, likely due to its entropy-regularized objective promoting exploration and its off-policy nature enabling sample-efficient use of the rich spatial features.

 Notably, ViT-IN21K and ViT-DeiT perform worse than ResNet34 despite having comparable parameter counts, and even underperform training without the context encoder.
 We attribute this to the fact that when applied to occupancy maps, pure attention-based architectures lack the inductive biases inherent to CNNs for spatial pattern recognition.
 Without navigation-specific pre-training, these models struggle to learn effectively and instead introduce unfavorable noise.
 This observation is corroborated by attention visualizations (Figure~\ref{fig:attn_vit_comp}), which demonstrate that targeted navigation-specific pre-training is essential for ViT architectures to succeed in this domain.